 The 'White Roads' of Tuscany provide a contrasting 'Spring Classic' to the cobbled climbs of Flanders (Belgium).
-These limestone roads historically linked vineyards and remote settlements; but they have become an iconic challenge when added to a road bike race.
+These limestone roads historically linked vineyards and remote settlements, but they have become an iconic challenge for the pro peloton.

-Dusty and loose in the dry, paste-like and slippery in the wet; this surface provides a technical obstacle to all riders.
+Dusty and loose in the dry, paste-like and slippery in the wet, the surface presents a technical obstacle to all riders.
 Add in the unstable springtime weather, and you have a race that is unpredictable and very interesting.

 Team Wiggle's Tim Wiggins rode the Strade Bianche Grand Fondo in 2017, in torrential rain and strong winds.
-The Grand Fondo follows the same route that the women's professional race takes the day before - 130 kilometres long, with 30 kilometres of Strade Bianche.
+The Grand Fondo followed the same route that the women's professional race had taken the day before - 130 kilometres long, with 30 kilometres of Strade Bianche.

 The length of the ride gave Tim enough time to reflect on the best kit choice for these weather conditions.
 Here's what he recommends…

 It took much deliberation and multiple checks on the weather forecast to settle on my kit for the Strade Bianche.
 Despite praying that the weather forecast of thunderstorms and wind was inaccurate, it turned out to be spot on… so this was my kit choice for many wet hours in the saddle.

 A simple accessory, but arguably one of the most important.
 A casquette will keep the rain off your head, and its peak will shield your eyes from the spray and grit thrown up from the road.

 Even though there were glimpses of sunshine on the Strade Bianche Grand Fondo, the main reason for wearing sunglasses is to protect your eyes from the elements.
 Wind, rain and earth do not aid vision.
 Particularly consider glasses with good wrap-around cover, like the Oakley Flight Jacket Prizm Road.